Rehome one of our dogs

 - to be assessed and approved as suitable for the dog’s temperament and long-term care

 - dog handling experience if possible, but not essential

-- to live within a 50-mile radius of either our Southern Centre or Midlands Centre
+- to live within a 50-mile radius of our Southern Centre

 Please note that the 50-mile radius is to ensure that our rehomed dogs are within easy reach so that we can offer any support required once rehomed.
 As a charity, it is not cost or time effective to travel any longer of a distance to provide this support.

 Also note that a minimum donation applies to rehome one of our dogs.